abhilesh/abhilesh.github.io/_drafts/bioinformaticians_toolkit.md

 </span>

 Git is the backbone of modern version control.
 It allows you to track changes to your codebase and maintain multiple simulataneous versions (branches) for experimentation.

+I now initialize a Git repository for every project I start and commit changes frequently with meaningful messages.
+This encourages me to follow a deliberate rhythm of coding, testing and documenting changes while supercharging my ability to "time travel" and trace back to previous versions of my code when needed.

 > **💡 Pro Tip**
 >